WhitmanCS370/sp24-lab9/README.md

     (Hint: Look at the implementation of `LoadObjects.load`.)

+    We think that since an aliase is just a reference back to the orignial data, you dont need to include the length of the list in the alias because it is included in the original piece of data.

 2. Why doesn’t `LoadAlias.load` calculate object IDs?
     Why does it use the IDs saved in the archive instead?

+    because the original object is already seen and added to the seen list, where the id can simply be used to look up the original object.

 ### Exercise 4: Strings